liudo/EntityMapper/README.md

-# SimpleMapper - Work In Progress
+# EntityMapper - Work In Progress
 .Net Object to object mapper library.
 Provides shallow and deep copy mapping of objects and collections.

 ### How to Configure